jrosen48/utk-homepage/content/about.md

 ### Courses Taught

-Instructor at the University of Tennessee, Knoxville
+Instructor at the University of Tennessee, Knoxville:

 *Nature of Mathematics and Science Education* (SCED 572,  M.A. and Ph.D. class)
 *Teaching Science in Grades 7-12* (TPTE 495, SCED 496, & SCED 543,  B.S. & M.A. class)